thirty33/php-skills-assessment/README.md

 The API we want you to connect to is [https://dummyjson.com/docs/quotes](https://dummyjson.com/docs/quotes)

-### The application should have the following features:
+### The application must have the following features:
-* User authentication and profile update page
+1. User authentication and profile update page
-* A page that shows 5 random quotes
+2. A page that shows 5 random quotes
-    * There should be a button to refresh the quotes
+    1. There should be a button to refresh the quotes
-    * There should be a button besides each quote to save it to your favorites
+    2. There should be a button besides each quote to save it to your favorites
-* A page that shows your saved favorites
-    * There should be a button to delete a quote from your favorites
+3. A page that shows your saved favorites.
+There should be a button to delete a quote from your favorites
-* Implement rate limiting for API requests to `https://quotes.rest/` preventing abuse.
-    * The API should be limited to 30 requests per minutes
+4. Implement rate limiting for API requests to `https://dummyjson.com/quotes` preventing abuse.
+The API should be limited to 30 requests per minutes
-* Separate admin authentication for moderating saved user quotes and banning users
+5. Separate admin authentication for moderating saved user quotes and banning users
-* Frontend should be done with Vue.js and optionally Inertia.js
+6. Frontend should be done with Vue.js and optionally Inertia.js
-    * Typescript should be used for any frontend functionality
+    1. Typescript should be used for any frontend functionality
-    * UI should be responsive
+    1. UI should be responsive
-* An API route should be available to fetch a specified number of quotes random quotes
+7. An API route should be available to fetch a specified number of quotes random quotes
-* An API route should be available to fetch your favorites quotes
+8. An API route should be available to fetch your favorites quotes
-* An API route should be available to delete a quote from your favorites
+9. An API route should be available to delete a quote from your favorites
-* All API route should be secured with an user token
+10. All API route should be secured with an user token
-* Above features are to be tested with Feature tests
+11. Above features are to be tested with Feature tests

 #### Extra Credit
 * Use composition API and setup script for Vue components
+* Use inertia to connect backend and frontend

 ## Developer
 Name: `<your name>` <br/>